retrogradeorbit/inlet/README.md

 ## Quickstart

  - Run the server on localhost.

    ```
    inlet$ lein run -m inlet.core
    ```

  - Run croak on loaclhost. croak by default sends to a localhost inlet.

    ```
    croak$ lein run -- -c test-config.clj
    ```

- - Point your browser at http://localhost:5000/<hostname>/iptables
+ - Point your browser at http://localhost:5000/hostname/iptables
- - Point your browser at http://localhost:5000/<hostname>/meminfo
+ - Point your browser at http://localhost:5000/hostname/meminfo

-   * repace <hostname> with the local machines hostname.
+   .. replace hostname with the local machines hostname.

 ## Configuration